anteater/anteater/README.md

 as means to provide automated security checks at gate, but as shown in the examples below, it can be used for other scenarios.

+Anteater also provides a Virus Total API, so any binaries, public IP addresses or URL's found by anteater, will be sent to the Virus Total API and a report will be returned.
+If any object is reported as malicous, it will fail the build.

 Why would I want to use this?
 -----------------------------